 "You've experienced extremely unpleasant odors," Day points out.
 "Do you want to permanently lose your sense of smell?"

 There may also be some benefits to being a synesthete, such as an ability to discern similar colors and easily memorize information.
 For example, I might not remember a digit in a phone number, but I'll have an impression of green and therefore know the mystery number is six.
-(Some of my numbers are pictured right, as depicted by the Synesthesia Battery.)
+(Some of my numbers are pictured above, as depicted by the Synesthesia Battery.)